Uncover the Power of Python’s issubclass() Function

 Further Reading

-For a deeper understanding of Python’s object-oriented programming capabilities, be sure to explore the isinstance()
+For a deeper understanding of Python’s object-oriented programming capabilities, be sure to explore the following built-in functions:

-functions.
-These built-in functions can help you master the art of class inheritance and polymorphism in Python.
+Mastering these functions can help you unlock the full potential of class inheritance and polymorphism in Python.